 Kosovo is young!
 It’s the second youngest country in the world, having declared independence from Serbia in 2008.
-Continuing the theme of youth, Kosovo also has a young population, around a quarter of Kosovans are under age 15, less than one-tenth are over 65.
+Continuing the theme of youth, Kosovo also has a young population; around a quarter of Kosovans are under the age of 15, and less than one-tenth are over 65.

 Table of contents

 - Food costs in Kosovo

 Table of Contents

 Opening a bank account in Kosovo